mehtaharsh16/daniel.feldroy.com/posts/2010-07-getting-piston-forms-to-play-nicely.md

 ```

-Of course, this assumes you are mapping Create/Read/Update/Delete (<a href="https://en.wikipedia.org/wiki/Create,_read,_update_and_delete">CRUD</a>) actions to your API.<br /><br />I'm interested to see other solutions people have used to handle this in django-piston, and what suggestions people have that could improve on the examples I'm supplying here.
+Of course, this assumes you are mapping Create/Read/Update/Delete ([CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete)) actions to your API.

+I'm interested to see other solutions people have used to handle this in django-piston, and what suggestions people have that could improve on the examples I'm supplying here.

 ---